 The Limitations of AI

-Despite rapid progress in artificial intelligence, there are still big problems that limit how far AI can go.
+Despite rapid progress, AI still faces major challenges that limit its full potential.
 These limitations of AI reveal what holds these systems back in 2025.

 1. Dependence on Massive Quality Data Sets